-If you are a craps player you are fully aware of the “don’t” or Darkside of the game.
-The Darkside players, who make up about five percent of all the craps players, are betting against the dice.
+If you are a craps player you are fully aware of the “don’t” or darkside of the game.
+The darkside players, who make up about 5 percent of all the craps players, are betting against the dice.
 They are sometimes called “wrong-way” players.

-If you are a Darksider, you have been called many names, most of them unprintable in a quality web site such as this, but the “devil’s dunce” and “Lucifer’s piglet” can be considered the least of such names.
+If you are a darksider, you have been called many names, most of them unprintable on a quality website such as this, but the “devil’s dunce” and “Lucifer’s piglet” can be considered the least of such names.

 The bottom line of this strategy is quite simple; one bet for one shooter.
 You never let a single shooter knock you off time and again.
 The chances of many shooters, one after another, banging away at you with that 11 are rare, a one in 18 chance.

 Certainly in the long range mathematics of the game, the house will take its 1.4 percent of the total amount of money you bet on the don’t but using my one-bet method will stretch out how long it will take for the casino to lift significant funds from your bankroll.
 The longer the time, the better for you; it’s that simple.

 After all, darkside players who want to have four or five bets working at the same time face the very real possibility of losing four or five times faster.
 That isn’t good.
 Gamblers might think such foolish ways of betting are fun but losing money stinks, to put it mildly.

 So one don’t come bet on one shooter and you can stretch your money over time.

 The next problem to think about is do you lay odds on your don’t come bet once it goes up on a number?
 The mathematical answer is “yes, of course.”
 If you have the bankroll, placing a small don’t come with as much as your can afford in odds is the best way to go.
 If you don’t have the bankroll just stick to one small don’t come bet and enjoy the game, quietly so you don’t bring down the wrath of the other players.